 As a result of the field survey, ECORP recorded one archaeological (DPB-002) resource, one built environment (DBP-003) resource, and updated one built environment (DPB-001) resource inside the Project Area: DPB-001, the existing ranger's station scheduled to be demolished; DPB-002, the foundation of the old Devil's Punchbowl Nature Center which was destroyed in the 2020 Bobcat fire; and DPB-003, a large water tank located in the southwestern corner of the survey area.
-These resources have been evaluated using the NRHP and CRHR eligibility criteria.
+These resources have been evaluated using the NRHP,CRHR, and Los Angeles County Register of Landmarks and Historic Districts (LACRLHD) eligibility criteria.
 Of these, resources DPB-002 and DPB-003 have both been evaluated as not eligible for listing in the NRHP and CRHR.
-Resource DPB-001, originally included in the overall historical resource evaluation of the Devil's Punchbowl Natural Area, has been updated to be considered eligible for listing in the NRHP and CRHR.
+Resource DPB-001, originally included in the overall historical resource evaluation of the Devil's Punchbowl Natural Area, has been updated to be considered eligible for listing in the NRHP,CRHR, and LACRLHD.